Tomsalus/python-files/README.md

-# Úkázka menších příkladů a domácích úloh
+# Homeworks and school projects